superfly/docs/elixir/advanced-guides/sqlite3.html.md

 fly volumes create name
 ```

 Replace `name` with your desired volume name.
-Only alphanumeric characters an
-underscores are allowed in names.
+Only alphanumeric characters and underscores are allowed in names.

 Optionally, you may specify the size of the volume, in gigabytes, by adding a `--size int` argument.
 The default volume size is 3 gigabytes.